shaack/cm-pgn/README.md

 ### pgn.header

-The header keeps the PGN header elements as a key value object.
+The header holds the PGN header elements in the key value object `tags`.

 ```js
 pgn.header.tags = {